Alan Blakney Memorial Scholarship

 The Alan Blakney Memorial Scholarship was established by Mrs Lorna Waller to commemorate her brother Alan Blakney (1919-83), who attended the Dookie campus and graduated in 1940.
 During WWII, he served in the airforce and won the Distinguished Flying Cross.
 He took up a soldier settlement farm in northern Tasmania and later near Hobart, eventually settling and farming in Western Australia.

-This scholarship could assist a student commencing agricultural studies in the Diploma of General Studies at Dookie Campus, who can demonstrate financial need and is from a rural area, with study and living expenses.
+This scholarship could assist a student undertaking agricultural studies at Dookie Campus in their second year of the Bachelor of Agriculture, who can demonstrate financial need and is from a rural area.

 Up to $4000*

 To be eligible for this scholarship, you must:

 - be an Australian citizen, Permanent Resident or the holder of a Permanent Humanitarian Visa

 - be enrolled in the Bachelor of Agriculture and studying full time at Dookie Campus in Semester 2, 2019

 How to apply

 Applicants should include a statement of no more than 200 words that details the socioeconomic/financial hardship.
 The table below shows the types of additional documentation that can also be used to support your application.
 Please note that the applicant's family name and address must be on the documentation.

 A rural or isolated area is defined as an area with a Remote Areas (ASGC-RA) Australian Standard Geographic Classification of: RA2 – Inner Regional, RA3 – Outer Regional, RA4 – Remote, or RA5 – Very Remote.
 The Department of Health and Ageing uses this categorisation system for a number of programs related to medical practice in Australia.
 You can check the classification of your rural or isolated address on the Department of Health and Ageing website.